 The authority of mainstream churches is assumed without explanation or clarity beyond the fact that God, at one time, spoke through prophets in the Old Testament and again through His Son in the New Testament (and apostles who followed).
 The Bible is believed to be above any human authority (www.evangelicalbeliefs.com).
-Some Evangelicals might preface that the gift of prophecy still exists, but again, they do not claim to have a Biblical equivalent of a Moses, Aaron, Peter, Paul, or Stephen in our day.
+Some Evangelicals might preface that the gift of prophecy still exists, but again, they do not claim to have a Biblical equivalent of Moses, Peter, or Paul in our day.

 Aren’t prophets supposed to show signs, wonders, and miracles?
 Aren’t prophets and apostles limited to the scope of time of which they recorded, and thus no longer needed?
 Aren’t they supposed to predict the future?
-Do Mormons openly claim that President Thomas S. Monson, or has he himself, claimed that he often has Biblical epiphanies?
+Do Latter-day Saints openly claim that our living prophets, or has do they themselves, claim that they often have Biblical epiphanies?
 Is that the only requirement to be a prophet?
-To explain, the LDS Bible Dictionary defines the characteristics of a Prophet.
-This is important because this is how Mormons view their leaders and the nature of their role described in scripture:
+To explain, the Church’s Bible Dictionary defines the characteristics of a Prophet.
+This is important because this is how Latter-day Saints view their leaders and the nature of their role described in scripture:

 -Acts as God’s messenger and makes His will known.

 -Is part of the prophetic office to preserve and edit the records of the nation’s (church’s) history.

 -Is given the duty to denounce sin and foretell its punishment and to redress, so far as he could, both public and private wrongs.

 -When the people fall away from a true faith in Jehovah, a prophet tries to restore that faith and remove false views.

 -In certain cases, predict future events, such as the very important prophecies announcing the coming of Messiah’s kingdom; but as a rule a prophet was a forthteller rather than a foreteller.